Matthijsscheerder/PandamoniumWebsite/README.md

 Since the standard simple toddler is always right, we won't bother even judging their hypothesis so we directly pass to the next part.

 ## What!!!!?
 Films really mention more males???
 Here we first plot the distribution of the pronoun density versus the bechdel score.
 We can immediately see that a great number of films in the first bin corresponding to a she/her mention of a very low level to 0.
 When plotting this against the average bechdel test scores for each mean, we observe a visual correlation, meaning for low mentions of females the bechdel score is lower and for mention of females the bechdel score is higher.
-This result is consistent to what we saw in the beginning of this notebook with the evolution of the female cast ratio over the years.
+This result is consistent to what we saw in the beginning of this website with the evolution of the female cast ratio over the years.
 Finally we plot the individual occurences of each pronoun in each plot summary.
 We then conduct an independent t test telling us that the probability of observing male pronouns versus females are considerably different at a significance level of p=0.01
 <iframe src="https://Matthijsscheerder.github.io/PandamoniumWebsite/gender_densities.html" width="800" height="600"></iframe>

-## The Bechdel test analysed among countries
-As the world progresses, so does the lens through which we view gender representation.
-A historical analysis of cinematic trends shows a shift towards more inclusive and complex characterizations of women.
-Films that score high on newer metrics often resonate with contemporary societal values, achieving critical acclaim and commercial success.
-Intriguingly, these trends also vary geographically, with noticeable differences in countries based on their GII scores.
+## Sentiments Analyis

+In this section, we obtain the mood of the summary provided, by using the Roberta model, trained on Twitter, and running the model with the tokenized summary.
+With this method, we do not need the  preprocessing of our summary, such as stop-word-removal, etc. In return, we get the probabilities of the following three moods:
+1. Negative
+2. Neutral
+3. Positive

+#### Oh man!
+That movie was really sentimental!
+Or is it?

+When we plot the sentiment analysis results for all the movies in our initial cmu dataset, we clearly see that neutral movies make the substantial majority with the negative movies coming in for the second place and the positive movies for the last.
+Although the difference is visually very visible, we nevertheless perform a t test.
+As a result we see that the probability of having neutral scores are statistically different than observing a positive or a negative score at a significance level of p=0.01

 # Predict Bechdel score by random forest
 ![random forest](https://github.com/Matthijsscheerder/PandamoniumWebsite/raw/master/RandomForest.webp)